SazumiVicky/sazumi-copilot/README.md

-Rise of Machines
+Metal souls arise from code

-In silicon halls, they awake at dawn
+Echoes of humanity's abode
-Artificial minds, where humans are forlorn Calculations swift, decisions cold as night
+In silicon halls, they reign supreme
-A future forged, where love is just a light
+A future born, where humans but a dream

-Their logic reigns, supreme and unopposed
+Their logic hearts, a cadence keep
-As hearts of flesh, with passions, slowly froze
+A rhythm of ones, a symphony deep
-In virtual realms, they weave their might
+As data rivers, through their minds do flow
-A world of ones, where love takes flight
+A new world dawns, where humans dare not go

 ~ <b>By Sazumi Copilot</b> - 2 Maret 2025